yanconglin/ICP-Flow/README.md

 # ICP-Flow
 Thank you for your interest.
-I am planning to release the code in two weeks.

 Update on 13-03: unfortunately have to postpone the release for another two weeks, due to an immense amount of workload.
 My apologies.
 Update on 10-04: start working on code release. expect to release the code in the coming week.